Introducing the Passport to Dow webinar series!

 Ever wonder what role networking plays in industry?
 In this session, participants discussed the importance of networking to progress in your career and move your projects along.
 Additionally, participants had a chance to network with Dow employees.

-WIN PRIZES FOR THE 2021 NATIONAL CONVENTION
+PRIZE WINNERS FOR THE 2021 NATIONAL CONVENTION